infrawatch/service-telemetry-operator/ci/README.md

         parent: stf-base
         abstract: true
         description: |
-          Example of a job that extends the stf-base-job, and passes the "nightly_bundles" scenario var.
+          Example of a job that extends the `stf-base` job, and passes the `nightly_bundles` scenario var.
 This job does NOT have a nodeset defined so it must be abstract.
         vars:
           scenario: "nightly_bundles"